 "Meares and Dimitri exercised the dog-teams out upon the larger floes when we were held up for any length of time.
 One day a team was tethered by the side of the ship, and a penguin sighted them and hurried from afar off.
 The dogs became frantic with excitement as he neared them: he supposed it was a greeting, and the louder they barked and the more they strained at their ropes, the faster he bustled to meet them.
 He was extremely angry with a man who went and saved him from a ver sudden end, clinging to his trousers with his beak, and furiously beating his shins with his flippers."

-What everyone can take from this masterpiece is the men who put their lives at risk in the names of scientific study.
+What Apsley Cherry-Garrard documented was something of a last hurrah for the British Empire.
+But what we can also take from this masterpiece is the men who put their lives at risk in the names of scientific study.
 The British Expedition wasn’t about winning the race to the pole, it was about discovering an unknown wilderness.
 They achieved that and then some, with their little shack from 1912 still standing as a testament to their efforts.